-- Be treated with dignity, respect, and consideration for your privacy. - Be treated by providers the same as other people seeking health care. - Have a stable relationship with a care team that is responsible for managing your overall care. - Not be held down or kept away from people because it would be easier to care for you, to punish you, or to get you to do something you don't want to do
+- Be treated with dignity, respect, and consideration for your privacy. - Be treated by providers the same as other people seeking health care. - Have a stable relationship with a care team that is responsible for managing your overall care. - Not be held down or kept away from people because it would be easier to: - Care for you, - Punish you, or - Get you to do something you don't want to do